scalar-labs/usage-export-clazar-recipe/README.md

 ```

 ### Checking Logs
 The script provides detailed logging.
-Monitor the output for:
+Monitor the logs for:
 - Any errors or warnings
 - AWS authentication method being used
 - State updates